The page has been translated by Gen AI.

 Memorymeminfonode_memory_SwapFree_bytesRemaining swap

-Node Exporter enables most collectors by default, but you can enable/disable only the collectors you want.
+Node Exporter enables most collectors by default, but you can enable or disable specific collectors as needed.

-• When you only want to use the memory and file system collectors:
+• When you want to use only memory and filesystem collectors:

 Color mode

-• When you want to disable all Default settings and use only the memory and file system Collectors:
+• When you want to disable all default collectors and use only memory and filesystem collectors:

 Color mode